HomeCare SheetTermsAbout MeOther RhacsAvailable AnimalsCrested GeckosSkinks

 Housing

-A 20-gallon or equivalent is recommended minimum size for a pair of adults.
-A 20 long stanging on its side to make it tall, also works.
+Adults: 20-gallon or equivalent is recommended minimum size for a pair of adults.
+A 20 long standing on its side to make it tall, also works.
 Height is important.
 A secure lid is a must.
 Tank furniture can include logs, plants, hides, cork bark and rounds, and PVC tubing.
-Live plants such as Ficus or Sansiverus help with humidity.
+Live plants such as Ficus or Bromiliads help with humidity.
 Papertowel and Cocofiber are great substrates.

 Temperature, Heating, Lighting and Humidity